harunmohamed/harunmohamed/README.md

 ### Hi there, I'm Harun 👋

 ## I am a Software Engineer and Aspiring Data Scientist!
-- 🚘 Software Engineering Intern @ Gunsel Motors
+- 🚘 Software Engineering Intern @ Günsel Motors
 - 📊 Actively learning Data Science.
 - 📒 Working on CABEE as part of my SE graduation thesis.
 - 👯 Trying to learn some Turkish too while at it.